miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Goal

 - Use [Motion (Tween/Spring)](https://svelte.dev/tutorial/tweened) to animate numbers changing.
-- Fill inn the `randomize` method with logic to randomly assign attribute points.
+- Fill in the `randomize` method with logic to randomly assign attribute points.

 #### Links